equinor/flownet/docs/configuration_file.rst

   4) If an intersection is found, identify the grid blocks that are associated with the intersection.

 The **fault_tolerance** defines the minimum distance between corners of a triangle.
-This value should be set as low as possible to ensure a high resolution fault plane generation.
+This value should be set as low as possible to ensure a high-resolution fault plane generation.
 However, this might lead to a very slow fault tracing process therefore one might want to increase the tolerance.
 Always check that the resulting lower resolution fault plane still is what you expected.